willingnesshxl/academic-kickstart/content/home/about.md

 +++

 # Biography
-My name is Xinlei He I am a third-year graduate student at the Computer Science department in Fudan University.
+I am a first-year graduate student at the Computer Science department in Fudan University.
 My advisor is professor [Yang Chen](https://chenyang03.wordpress.com) and I am now part of [Mobile Systems and Networking Group](http://fudan-msn.weebly.com) of the SONIC Laboratory (WeChat: fudan-msn).

 I am a first-yeargraduate student in Computer Science at Fudan University and the chief back-end architect of the Qingyun Go Studio.
 My current research interests consist of mobile systems and user behavior modeling in online social networks.